soumyasen1809/RustyTUICalendar/README.md

 The default location for Weather is set as Guatemala.
 If you want to add your city of choice, replace it to the city you want.
 If you want to get the weather conditions for your current location, leave the string empty.

-Additionally, press F1 and F2 to move to previous and next months respectively.
+Additionally, press F1 and F2 to move to previous and next days respectively, F3 and F4 to move to previous and next months respectively and F5 and F6 to move to previous and next years respectively.

 ## Contributing